ngochuyle/StudentRecognition/README.md

 # StudentRecognition
 Welcome to my project repository!

 This project is an application that integrates knowledge acquired at HTW (University of Applied Sciences) along with insights gained during internship periods.
-My focus lies in addressing a specific issue: "student attendance tracking through facial recognition."
+My focus lies in addressing a specific issue: "Student attendance using facial recognition".
 I've developed a website to fulfill this function, incorporating applications and features for student management, exams, and facial recognition-based attendance tracking.
 ## Table of Contents
 - [Algorithm Overview](#algorithm-overview)
 - [Technologies Used](#technologies-used)